 HWS was included among the "Top 20 Small and Mighty Campuses of Excellence" in Reform Judaism magazine's "7th Annual RJ Insider's Guide to College Life," in partnership with Hillel: The Foundation for Jewish Campus Life.

-In 2015, the Princeton Review named HWS as one of the nation's 50 best colleges and universities for providing students with outstanding outcomes in their book, "Colleges That Create Futures: 50 Schools that Launch Careers by Going Beyond the Classroom."
-HWS was also one of only 200 colleges profiled in the Princeton Review's book, "Colleges That Pay You Back: The 200 Best Value Colleges and What It Takes to Get in – 2015 Edition."
+The Princeton Review named HWS one of the nation's 50 best colleges and universities for outstanding outcomes in its "Colleges That Create Futures" guidebook.
+HWS was also one of only 200 profiled in the Princeton Review's "Colleges That Pay You Back: The 200 Best Value Colleges."

-HWS was ranked No. 53 on Sierra magazine's 2015 "Cool Schools" list of the greenest colleges and universities, moving ahead 63 spots since first appearing on the list in 2009.
+HWS was ranked No. 53 on Sierra magazine's 2015 "Cool Schools" list of the greenest colleges and universities, moving ahead 63 spots since 2009.
 The Colleges earned the highest possible rating in the categories for co-curricular sustainability programs and initiatives, as well as innovation in sustainability.

 The Colleges were recently named a 2015 Tree Campus USA by the Arbor Day Foundation and Toyota.
 It was the fourth consecutive year named to the recognition.

 “I have been all over this country to speak at colleges and universities, and let me tell you, there is a sense of community at Hobart and William Smith that I have not seen elsewhere.”

 John Lewis, U.S. congressman (D-GA) and civil rights activist; HWS convocation speaker